Logo

 1.

-Rory O'Hanlon was born on 7 February 1934 and is a former Irish Fianna Fail politician who served as Ceann Comhairle of Dail Eireann from 2002 to 2007, Leas-Cheann Comhairle of Dail Eireann from 1997 to 2002, Minister for the Environment from 1991 to 1992, Minister for Health from 1987 to 1991 and Minister of State for Social Welfare Claims in 1982.
+Rory O'Hanlon was born on 7 February 1934 and is an Irish former Fianna Fail politician who served as Ceann Comhairle of Dail Eireann from 2002 to 2007, Leas-Cheann Comhairle of Dail Eireann from 1997 to 2002, Minister for the Environment from 1991 to 1992, Minister for Health from 1987 to 1991 and Minister of State for Social Welfare Claims in 1982.

 2.

-Rory O'Hanlon's father was a member of the Fourth Northern Division of the Irish Republican Army during the War of Independence.
+Rory O'Hanlon's father, Michael, who studied medicine was a member of the Fourth Northern Division of the Irish Republican Army during the War of Independence and took the Republican side during the Irish Civil War.

 3.